TimeCrypt/timecrypt/README.md

 [![Build Status](https://travis-ci.org/TimeCrypt/timecrypt.svg?branch=master)](https://travis-ci.org/TimeCrypt/timecrypt)

-TimeCrypt, a system that provides scalable and real-time analytics over large volumes of encrypted time series data.
+Implementation of TimeCrypt, see [the Paper](https://www.usenix.org/system/files/nsdi20-paper-burkhalter.pdf) for more details.
+TimeCrypt is an end-to-end encrypted time-series data store where the storage server does not see any data in the clear.
-In TimeCrypt, data is encrypted end-to-end, and authorized parties can only decrypt and verify queries within their authorized access scope.
+The time-series streams are encrypted on the *client-side*, and only authorized parties can decrypt and verify queries.

-See [the Paper](https://www.usenix.org/system/files/nsdi20-paper-burkhalter.pdf) for more details.
+Features:

+- TimeCrypt provides a standard time-series query interface to perform statistical range queries (e.g., average, count, sum, standard deviation variance, etc.).
+The server computes these queries on encrypted data and does not see any data in the clear.

+- TimeCrypt integrates cryptographic-access control mechanisms to authorize third-party access based on time-intervals and aggregate resolution.

-## Structure of the repository
+## Repository Structure
 This repository is split into three parts:
-- [**timecrypt-crypto**](timecrypt-crypto/README.md): The cryptographic library for TimeCrypt.
+- [**timecrypt-crypto**](timecrypt-crypto): The cryptographic library for TimeCrypt.
 It contains of the partially homomorphic-encryption-based access control construction (HEAC) for different key lengths as well as the key derivation tree implementations.
-- [**timecrypt-server**](timecrypt-server/README.md): TimeCrypt server implementation that stores its data in Cassandra or Memory.
-The server takes care of storing the chunks of raw data as well as the digests of aggregatable meta data.
+- [**timecrypt-server**](timecrypt-server): TimeCrypt server implementation that stores data streams either in Cassandra or Memory.
-- [**timecrypt-client**](timecrypt-client/README.md): Implements the TimeCrypt client.
+- [**timecrypt-client**](timecrypt-client): Implements the TimeCrypt client.
 The client provides a [Java-API](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/TimeCryptClient.java) for interacting with TimeCrypt as well as an [interactive (the cli-client)](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/CliClient.java) and [non-interactive CLI implementation (the testbed)](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/TestBed.java) that simulates a producer like an IoT device.
-- [**timecrypt-examples**](timecrypt-examples/README.md): Examples of how to use the TimeCrypt API in Java. [(Example1)](timecrypt-examples/src/main/java/ch/ethz/dsg/timecrypt/BasicTCUsage.java)
+- [**timecrypt-examples**](timecrypt-examples): Examples of how to use the TimeCrypt API in Java. [(Example1)](timecrypt-examples/src/main/java/ch/ethz/dsg/timecrypt/BasicTCUsage.java)

-For more information see the individual README files in the folders.

-## Quickstart
+## Quickstart with Docker

-The easiest way to get a TimeCrypt server running in no time is to start it with `docker-compose`.
+The easiest way to get a TimeCrypt server running in no time is to start it with Docker using `docker-compose`.

 ```
 docker-compose up --build
 ```

-This will build the project inside a Docker container, create an Docker network for the server and Cassandra and will start both.
+`docker-compose` builds the project inside a Docker container, creates a Docker network for the server and Cassandra, and starts both containers.

-Afterwards you have a running TimeCrypt server and just need to connect a client to it.
+After a successful build, the TimeCrypt server should be running.
+To test and connect with the server, one needs to interact with the timecrypt-client.
+The implementation provides some examples on how to use the java driver, a CLI-client, and a dummy data producer (testbed).

-The following command runs [(Example1)](timecrypt-examples/src/main/java/ch/ethz/dsg/timecrypt/BasicTCUsage.java).
+The following command runs [(Example1)](timecrypt-examples/src/main/java/ch/ethz/dsg/timecrypt/BasicTCUsage.java):

 ```
 docker run --network=timecrypt-network eth/timecrypt example1
 ```

-If you just want to see a Producer in action you can run a testbed client in Docker with:
+To see a dummy data producer in action, run the testbed client in Docker with:

 ```
 docker run --network=timecrypt-network eth/timecrypt producer